-We are in the midst of major changes to local government funding – both its level and its system.
-This note brings together some of the key findings of our research on this topic, updating them where possible, and highlights where to find further information.
+We are in the midst of major changes to local government funding – both its level and the system for raising and distributing it.
+This note brings together some of the key findings of our research on this topic and highlights where to find further information.

 - On average, local government spending on services has fallen by 21% in real terms since 2009–10.
 However, those cuts have not been equally distributed across the country, and have been larger in more deprived than more affluent areas.
 This pattern of cuts has meant that spending per person in the most deprived fifth of councils has fallen from 1.52 times to 1.25 times the level in the least deprived fifth between 2009-10 and 2017-18.

 - Cuts have also varied significantly across services, with councils prioritising services like adult social care (down 5%) and children’s social care services (up 10%).
 In contrast spending on children’s and youth centres is down more than 60%, planning & development and housing down more than 50%, and highways & transport and cultural and leisure services down more 40%.